ALO-PWr-Cybertron/secret-message/README.md

 # Secret Message

-## Description

-On one of our servers, hackers left a file with encrypted message, which might be helpful while recovering the documents encrypted with ransomware.
-We've also found file, which was probably used for encryption.
-Go decrypt the message before it's too late!

-## Alternative Ticket Content
+## Ticket Content

 We found these files on our servers.
 We suspect that they're linked to the ransomware attack, which has infected our server.
-We believe that what we found are an encrypted message and executable, which was probably used for encryption.
-Decode message as fast as possible and report back.
+We believe that what we found are an executable and encrypted message.
+Decode it as fast as possible and report back.

 ## Writeup